-The NEDs are operationally independent and are not involved in the dayto-day management of the business.
-The performance, competence and independence of NEDs are reviewed by the Board on a regular basis.
+The NEDs are operationally independent and are not involved in the day-to-day management of the business.
+The performance, competence and independence of NEDs are reviewed by the Board on an annual basis.

 Key roles of Board and Committees